 Walsall's LDS was first produced in 2005 and has been revised several times as the council has kept its plans under review.
-The last revision was in October 2018.
-It has become necessary to revise the LDS to reflect the adoption of the Site Allocation Document and Town Centre Area Action Plan and to update the timetable for the Black Country Plan (otherwise known as the Black Country Plan) Core Strategy (BCCS) Review).
+The last revision was in December 2020.
+That reflected the adoption of the Site Allocation Document and Town Centre Area Action Plan and updated the timetable for the Black Country Plan (BCP, formerly the Black Country Core Strategy Review).
+The current revision is needed to take account of the outcome of consultation on the draft BCP in 2021, and to add an additional stage of consultation about extra sites that are now proposed for allocation in Walsall.